cisco/mindmeld/source/userguide/getting_started.rst

 4. Start the numerical parser
 """""""""""""""""""""""""""""

 MindMeld uses a Haskell-based numerical parser for detecting certain numeric expressions like times, dates, and quantities in user queries.
-Start the numerical parser with this command:
+The numerical parser is locally started on default port 7151 with this command:

 .. code-block:: shell

   mindmeld num-parse --start

+You can start the numerical parser on a different port using the ``-p`` command-line flag, for example, ``mindmeld num-parse --start -p 9000`` starts the service on port 9000.
 If you encounter an error like ``OS is incompatible with duckling executable``, it means that your operating system is not compatible with the pre-compiled numerical parser binary distributed with MindMeld.
 You instead need to run the numerical parser using Docker as shown below.

 .. code-block:: shell